cjstehno/pycana/README.md

 ## Development

+> This project uses [Task](https://taskfile.dev) for development tasks.
+It will need to be installed before developing, if you want
+> to use the tools.

-Run `make virtualenvironement` in the project directory to setup the virtual environment in the `.venv` directory - if you don't already have one setup for use.
+Run `task setup-dev` in the project directory to setup the virtual environment in the `.venv` directory - if you don't already have one setup for use.

 The first time you try to run (for development) locally, you will need to run (in the project root):

     python setup.py develop

-(This will not be required if you have recently run the `make virtualenvironment` task).
+(This will not be required if you have recently run the `task setup-dev` task).

 When running the application locally, you need to run it from the `pycana` subdirectory of the project.

-See the `Makefile` for other available tasks, such as running lints and tests.
+See the `Taskfile.yml` for other available tasks.
+You can also run `task --list` for available tasks.

 ## Building